benben101001/ERC721PokemonCardProject/README.md

 - Mint unique Pokemon NFT cards with IPFS-hosted metadata
 - List cards for sale in the marketplace
+- Auction off your cards
 - Buy and sell Pokemon cards with secure transactions
-- View card details and ownership history
 - Secure and transparent transactions with reentrancy protection

 ## Prerequisites